 FAQ’s Our Estate Planning Attorneys Get Asked

-Why Have an Estate Plan?
+Why Should You Have an Estate Plan?

-What is the Most Important Decision in Estate Planning?
+What’s the Most Important Decision in Estate Planning?

 This is a difficult question because the answer varies considerably based on individual circumstances.
 Still, everyone should at the very least strive to focus on these three critical areas of estate planning, sometimes referred to in estate planning circles as the “three p’s,” which are people, property & planning!